-A layered PDF is a single file that contains multiple drawing layers — typically one per discipline, or one per system within a discipline — that can be toggled independently in a viewer.
+A layered PDF is a single file that contains multiple drawing layers, typically one per discipline, or one per system within a discipline, that can be toggled independently in a viewer.
 Done right, a layered PDF replaces the manual overlay process that used to require physical transparencies.
 Done wrong, the layers collapse on export and the file becomes a flattened image that defeats the purpose.
 This page covers what a useful layered PDF looks like, how to export one cleanly from AutoCAD, ArchiCAD, and Revit, and how to work with it during coordination review.

 Why PDF layer support is often broken or invisible

 PDF supports layers as part of the format specification, but the implementation in each CAD tool's exporter is uneven.
-AutoCAD's DWG-to-PDF plotter offers layer preservation as an option that is off by default — many users export without it and never realize layers were dropped.
+AutoCAD's DWG-to-PDF plotter offers layer preservation as an option that is off by default, many users export without it and never realize layers were dropped.
 ArchiCAD and Revit have their own layer-export quirks; Revit's view filters do not always map cleanly onto PDF layers.
 On the viewer side, Adobe Acrobat shows layers if they exist; macOS Preview does not show a layer panel at all even when layers are present; many free PDF viewers treat the document as a single flattened image regardless of layer metadata.
 The result for an architect is unpredictable: you export a layered PDF, send it to a contractor, and find out three days later that they cannot toggle the MEP overlay because their viewer doesn't render layers.

-How Ncored handles PDF layers
+How Ncored handles layered PDFs

 Try the 14-day free trial